Deno Support in JetBrains IDEs – Things You Need to Know

 Working with code

-Another essential feature, auto imports, will also work properly in Deno projects.
-By default, auto imports will have the .ts file extension.
+Another essential feature, auto import, will also work in your Deno projects.
+By default, automatically added imports will have the .ts file extension.
+Also, WebStorm will suggest imports from remote packages if those packages were cached by Deno.

-For code formatting, the IDE will rely on the built-in formatter, which can be invoked with Alt+Cmd+L/Alt+Ctrl+L. If you want to replace it with another tool like deno fmt, you can configure that tool either as a file watcher or as an external tool.
+For code formatting, the IDE will rely on the built-in formatter, which can be invoked with ⌥⌘L / Alt+Ctrl+L. If you want to replace it with another tool like deno fmt, you can configure that tool either as a file watcher or as an external tool.
 For file watchers, there’s a good Deno-specific how-to guide available here.

 Running and debugging code

 Apart from coding assistance features, the plugin adds a new type of configuration for running and debugging TypeScript files with Deno.
 To make use of it, right-click a TypeScript file and select Run ‘Deno: file name’ or Debug ‘Deno: file name’.
-Alternatively, you can run a file with Ctrl+Shift+R on macOS or Ctrl+Shift+F10 on Windows/Linux.
+Alternatively, you can run a file with ⌃⇧R on macOS or Ctrl+Shift+F10 on Windows / Linux.

 By default, the IDE doesn’t add permission flags like –allow-net.
-If you want to change this behavior, you can customize the default template for Deno projects located under Templates in the same Run/Debug Configurations dialog.
+If you want to change this behavior, you can customize the default template for Deno projects located under Edit configuration templates… in the same Run/Debug Configurations dialog.
 If the path to Deno wasn’t set correctly in the automatically created configuration, you can fix it in the default template too.

 The same run configuration can be used for running and debugging the code – the debug flag will be added automatically when you click the Debug icon.